FalcoSuessgott/vault-kubernetes-kms/docs/index.md

 ## How does it work?
 ![img](arch.svg)

-`vault-kubernetes-kms` is supposed to run as a static pod on every control plane node.
-It will create a unix socket and receive encryption requests through the socket from the `kube-apiserver`.
-The plugin will use a specified Vault transit encryption key to encrypt the data and send it back to the `kube-apiserver`, who will then send the encrypted response to `etcd`.
-To do so, you will have to configure the `kube-apiserver` to use a `EncryptionConfiguration` (See [https://falcosuessgott.github.io/vault-kubernetes-kms/configuration/](https://falcosuessgott.github.io/vault-kubernetes-kms/configuration/) for more details).
+`vault-kubernetes-kms` is supposed to run as a static pod on every control plane node or on  that node where the `kube-apiserver` will run.

+The plugin creates a Unix-Socket and receive encryption requests through that socket from the `kube-apiserver`.
+The plugin will then use the specified Vault transit encryption key to encrypt the data and send it back to the `kube-apiserver`, who will then store the encrypted response in `etcd`.

+To do so, you will have to enable Data at Rest encryption, by configuring the `kube-apiserver` to use a `EncryptionConfiguration` (See [https://falcosuessgott.github.io/vault-kubernetes-kms/configuration/](https://falcosuessgott.github.io/vault-kubernetes-kms/configuration/) for more details).

+:warning: As a result of that, **the `kube-apiserver` requires the `vault-kubernetes-kms` plugin to be up & running before the `kube-apiserver` starts**.
+To ensure this, setting a priority class in the plugins manifest (`"priorityClassName: system-node-critical"`) is recommended. :warning:

 :warning: **`vault-kubernetes-kms` is in early stage!
 Running it in Production is not yet recommended.
 Im looking for early adopters in order to  gather important feedback.** :warning: